Why you shouldn’t obsess about decision makers

 I see and hear it all the time often sales people have the wrong person .

-Richard lyon
+2. Richard lyon Avatar

 Hi!